nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 ## 2. Authentication

-In our `POST /articles`-example the Authorization-header contains a Bearer-type token.
+In an HTTP request authentication data is usually stored in a Cookie or Authorization-header.
 There are many ways to identify a client but they all include some identifier that uniquely identifies the client or session.

-Either the token is invalid and an unauthorized-error is returned, or the token is valid and session details are added to the request context.
+Validating these tokens is fairly simple; either the token is invalid and an unauthorized-error is returned, or the token is valid and session details are added to the request context.

 Job done.